git-lfs/git-lfs/docs/custom-transfers.md

 ## A Note On Verify Actions

-You may have noticed that that only the "upload" and "download" actions are passed to the custom transfer agent for processing, what about the "verify" action, if the API returns one?
+You may have noticed that that only the `upload` and `download` actions are passed to the custom transfer agent for processing, what about the `verify` action, if the API returns one?

 Custom transfer agents do not handle the verification process, only the